-To delete a correlation
+To delete a correlation, do the following:

 - 1. Click the correlation, and then click the Edit menu and click Delete Item. - 2.
 Click Yes to delete the correlation.

 Hold down the Shift key to select more than one correlation at once.